King Round Robin

 I average around a 28.
 Ways to get good speaks in front of me: be funny, go for the right things in later speeches, speak clearly, make CX interesting.
-Getting a 30 is not impossible in front of me but very difficult (I've only ever given out one).
-I give speaks more on strategy than on actual speaking skills, especially in LD.
+Getting a 30 is not impossible in front of me but very difficult (I've only ever given out three).
+I give speaks more on strategy and whether I think you deserve to break than on actual speaking skills.

 2nd Rebuttal should frontline all turns.
 Any turn not frontlined in 2nd rebuttal is conceded and has 100% strength of link -- dont try to respond in a later speech (trust me, i'll notice).

 Every argument must have a warrant -- I have a very low threshold to frontlining blip storm rebuttals.